YixiangZhu/ECEs-child-mortality/README.md

 \---

+System Requirements
+Operating Systems
+Windows: 10 or 11 (64-bit)

+\---

+Software Dependencies & Tested Versions
+The workflow has been tested and verified on R Version 4.0.3 with the following packages: lubridate (v1.9.3)
+FNN (v1.1.3.2)
+dplyr (v1.1.4)
+splines (v4.5.1)
+dlnm (v2.4.7)
+survival (v3.3.1)

+\---
 Demonstration Dataset Overview: Tanzania DHS 2015–16 (frame_u5mr_ECE_month_TZ_2015_16.csv)

 To facilitate workflow verification and ensure procedural reproducibility, this repository provides a demonstration dataset derived from the 2015–16 Tanzania Demographic and Health Survey, linked with multi-decadal gridded climate reanalysis products.

+\---

+Instructions to Run Demo
+Put the demo dataset frame_u5mr_ECE_month_TZ_2015_16.csv in your working directory.

+Run the main analytical pipeline execution script:

+R
+source("03_AssociationEstimation.R")

+\---

+Instructions for Use
+How to Run the Software on Your Data
+To apply this pipeline to an alternative country or cohort dataset:

+Format Input Data: Ensure your target dataset follows the identical structural formatting as frame_u5mr_ECE_month_TZ_2015_16.csv, specifically including columns for maternal identifiers (caseid), survival metrics (u5mr, death_age_month), and monthly climate metrics.

+Run Association Estimation: Update the input filename in 03_AssociationEstimation.R and execute to compute the new cross-basis matrices and risk dimensions.

+\---

+Expected Output
+The script will process the matrix cross-basis engines and export a summary frame containing the estimated effects for each climate extreme, and plots for the lag patterns of the associations between under-5 mortality and each extreme climatic event.

 >  \\\\\\\*\\\\\\\*Statistical Stability Caveat\\\\\\\*\\\\\\\*

-> This Tanzania subset is intentionally down-sampled and provided solely for procedural demonstration and syntax replication.
+> Tanzania subset is intentionally down-sampled and provided solely for procedural demonstration and syntax replication.
 Due to the restricted baseline sample size and diminished statistical power within specific climate extreme sub-strata, the conditional log-likelihood estimation and DLNM cross-basis polynomials may exhibit unstable confidence intervals, extreme standard errors, or failure to converge.
 This behavior is expected for this test block; full analytical robustness and stable risk surfaces require the complete multi-country pooled global dataset.

 \---